ray-project/ray/doc/source/train/getting-started-transformers.rst

     result = trainer.fit()

 1. Your `train_func` will be the Python code that is executed on each distributed training worker.
-2. Your :class:`ScalingConfig <ray.train.ScalingConfig>` will define the number of distributed training workers and computing resources.
+2. Your :class:`~ray.train.ScalingConfig` will define the number of distributed training workers and computing resources (e.g. GPUs).
-3. Your :class:`TorchTrainer <ray.train.torch.TorchTrainer>` will launch the distributed training job.
+3. Your :class:`~ray.train.torch.TorchTrainer` will launch the distributed training job.

 Let's compare a Hugging Face Transformers training script with and without Ray Train.